sotoon/tunnel/roles/bird/README.md

 # BIRD Role - Level 2: BGP Route Propagation

 The BIRD role configures BIRD2 (BIRD Internet Routing Daemon) to propagate routes between machines using BGP (Border Gateway Protocol).
-This enables dynamic routing, automatic failover, and load balancing across multiple GRE tunnels.
+This enables dynamic routing, automatic failover, and load balancing across multiple tunnel types (VXLAN, WireGuard, or GRE).

 ## Overview

-This role builds on Level 1 (GRE tunnels) to add intelligent route propagation.
+This role builds on Level 1 (tunnel configuration) to add intelligent route propagation.
+It supports VXLAN (primary), WireGuard, and GRE tunnels.
 It's useful when you have multiple paths between sites and want automatic route selection based on priority, load balancing, or failover scenarios.

-**Prerequisites**: Requires [GRE role](../gre/README.md) to be configured first.
+**Prerequisites**: Requires tunnel configuration (typically [VXLAN role](../vxlan/README.md)) to be configured first.

 ## What This Role Does